simondlevy/MulticopterSim/README.md

 ## Python

-[This folder](https://github.com/simondlevy/MulticopterSim/tree/master/Extras/servers/python) contains an example of how you can control MulticopterSim from a Python session running on your computer or another computer.
+[This folder](https://github.com/simondlevy/MulticopterSim/tree/master/Extras/servers/python) contains an example of how you can control MulticopterSim from a Python program running on your computer or another computer.

+## Python

+[This folder](https://github.com/simondlevy/MulticopterSim/tree/master/Extras/servers/java) contains an example of how you can control MulticopterSim from a Java program running on your computer or another computer.

 ## OpenCV